-Rest assured that, yes, bell peppers are safe and can be nutritious for your dog.
+Rest assured that, yes, sweet red peppers are safe and can be nutritious for your dog.
 When it comes to other peppers, though, the safety pretty much stops with the bell variety.
 They are, by far, the pepper variety that contains the least amount of spice.

 Other peppers, like jalapeños, Serranos, etc., can be incredibly spicy.
 This variance in spice arises because all peppers, while belonging to the same genus of Capsicum, have varying amounts of capsaicin in them.
 Capsaicin is an organic compound and an active component of chili peppers.
 It is an irritant for all mammals and can produce a burning sensation on any tissue that it comes into contact with, including skin, eyes, and lips.
 The more capsaicin present in a single pepper, the stronger the irritant and the stronger the burning sensation.

 Bell peppers have a fairly insignificant level of capsaicin in them.
 As such, they are among the blandest peppers in the Capscium genus.
 This makes them the most ideal pepper to feed to your dog.

 Other peppers that contain greater concentrations of capsaicin are not as safe and can lead stomach upset and with high concentrations, can cause burns, mouth irritation, and other adverse effects.

 What Are the Health Benefits of Bell Peppers?